1712n/dn-institute/content/market-health/docs/market-health-metrics.md

 ---
-title: MH metrics API Documentation
+title: Market Health Metrics API
 bookToc: true
 weight: 10
 ---

 ## Market Health Metrics Documentation

-This documentation provides a guide on how to use and interpret market surveillance statistical metrics from the DNI [free API](https://rapidapi.com/DNInstitute/api/crypto-market-health) to identify anomalies and manipulations on cryptocurrency exchanges.
-Feel free to open a pull request with your analytical article based on the API data [here](https://github.com/1712n/dn-institute/tree/main/content/market-health/posts)!
+We're dedicated to enhancing the clarity and integrity within the cryptocurrency landscape.
+This documentation provides a guide on how to use and interpret market surveillance statistical metrics, made accessible through DNI's [free API](https://rapidapi.com/DNInstitute/api/crypto-market-health), aiding in the identification of possible market manipulation.

+Your insight is essential.
+We encourage submissions of analytical articles that utilize data from our API, offering a fresh perspective on the multifaceted dimensions of the cryptocurrency markets.
+All submissions are compensated, and noteworthy contributions could potentially open doors to a position as a Market Surveillance Analyst.
+Submit your articles via a pull request to our GitHub [repository](https://github.com/1712n/dn-institute/tree/main/content/market-health/posts).
+Join us in fostering a more transparent and healthy cryptocurrency ecosystem.

 Indicator | Description | API metric
 -- | -- | --